beeva-arturomartinez/beeva-best-practices/backend/java/README.md

 There’s always been controversy around code documentation and comments: one side is defending a more verbose approach by writing a lot of comments inside the code and creating large documents where everything is explained in detail whereas the other is claiming that source code should remain as neater as possible and be auto-explanatory, i.e. include as less comments and docs as possible, since they are not needed if the code is clean and structured.
 Some go even further and state that comments are code smell.

-Well, as in many other aspects, maybe the best choice is to meet halfway so that’s why we will try here to give some tips which we think it may help encounter a reasonable compromise in between.
-After all they say virtue is in the middle course.
+As in many other aspects, the best choice may be to meet both sides halfway, so that’s what we will try here with some tips.
+We think they may help reach a reasonable compromise in between.
+After all, don't they say that virtue is in the middle course?

 ### Documenting your code